Article April 12th, 2021 by Nortal

 UX designer, Natascha Mehrabi, summed up the idea nicely: “The steps we take to reduce energy usage are often the same ones we take to increase load times, improve customer experience, and even reduce costs.”

-The shift in paradigm and bringing sustainability into the digital design is more than just about an environmentally friendly mindset.
-More precisely, ecodesign strategy helps us to think through how to continuously elevate the value of the product and service while maintaining its functionality, aesthetics and practicality.
+The shift in paradigm and bringing sustainability into digital design is more than just about an environmentally friendly mindset.
+More precisely, the ecodesign strategy helps us to think through how to continuously elevate the value of the product and service while maintaining its functionality, aesthetics, and practicality.
 It’s fair to say that these objectives make up a large part of a product’s value proposition.

 For example, in the case of the Bliggit app, by following the sustainability and circular economy principles, we achieved a secure and efficient digital infrastructure for the city of Wuppertal in Germany.
-The app makes all the fragmented services offered by the city (e.g., news, transport, banking, recreational activities and a lot more) accessible to the citizens through a single digital channel, thus, optimizing resources, saving time and energy, and eliminating the need for each business and service provider to develop and maintain their own platform.
+The app makes all the fragmented services offered by the city (e.g., news, transport, banking, recreational activities, and a lot more) accessible to the citizens through a single digital channel, thus, optimizing resources, saving time and energy, and eliminating the need for each business and service provider to develop and maintain their own platform.

-To sum it up, if you checked most of the boxes of our checklist above, you are “green” to go.
+To sum it up, if you checked most of the boxes on our checklist above, you are “green” to go.
 But if most topics generated questions about your development process – and you would like to improve your product or service from a sustainability point of view – we can help you conduct a more detailed audit and set up a reasonable plan to optimize your business.